Design a responsive website that will introduce yourself and your work to potential employers.

 - The use of Bootstrap is optional

 - Validate your HTML and CSS code.

 - Use relative units to create adaptive, flexible layout.

 - Use media queries to optimize your site’s layout to at least two screen sizes: desktop and mobile.

 - Wireframes (see above)

 - Publish your site in github pages and submit a URL.

 Your grade will be based on:

-- Creativity: your portfolio may be the first impression that you make on a prospective employer.
-Find creative ways to assert your skills.
+- 35% Design: your portfolio may be the first impression that you make on a prospective employer.
+Find creative ways to demonstrate your skills.

 - 10% Writing must be clear, professional and free of errors.